 I eventually joined the Party in 2012 after meeting our then Mayor, Elise Benjamin, who also happened to be a Green, during a period when I felt the need to nail my colours to some kind of political mast.

-And we do need to achieve power at the Westminster level if we’re going to halt the inequities of the current coalition and their attacks on the NHS, the poor, the disabled and the disadvantaged.
+And we do need to achieve power at the Westminster level if we’re going to halt the inequities of the current government and their attacks on the NHS, the poor, the disabled and the disadvantaged and of course combat the real and imminent dangers of climate collapse.

 If you have any issues you’d like me to take on, or something you feel I should be aware of, please contact me using the links on this website.
 I’d also encourage everyone to follow me on Twitter and on Facebook, if you do that sort of thing.